Asher Weill: Personal

 Weill was born in London on May 30, 1936, the son of Bernard Max Weill and Violet Miriam Cecil Weill née Afriat.
 His father's family moved from Germany to England at the end of the 19th century.
 His roots on his mother's side are both Moroccan Jewish and Scottish and Irish émigrés to Australia.
 Weill has five children from two marriages, and lives in Jerusalem.

 Early life

 During World War II Weill lived variously in Kent, Cornwall and London, and was educated at Wisborough Lodge boarding school and the City of London School, where his speed in the swimming pool was identified.
-He was England swimming champion in 100 yards (91 meters) backstroke in 1956, and represented United Kingdom in the 1957 Maccabia games (Jewish Olympics) in Israel.
+He was England swimming champion in 100 yards (91 meters) backstroke in 1956, and represented United Kingdom in the 1957 Maccabiah Games (Jewish Olympics) in Israel.
 He briefly studied Anthropology at London University before moving to Israel in 1958, where he first lived on Kibbutz Beit Hashita before settling in Jerusalem in 1959.